The Authorship Dilemma: Alphabetical or Contribution?: Discrete Budgets

 \subsection{Implications for the Social Network}

-For the next result we illustrate the following phenomenon observed in~\cite{Newman}: when the players use ordering by contribution, they have more co-authors than when using alphabetical ordering.
-In the next result, we consider the setting in which every player has a budget consisting of big coins and small coins.
-The big coins represent a large amount of effort, while small coins represent very little effort, such as `` cheap talk'', but can nevertheless contribute to improving the quality of a paper.
+For the next result we illustrate the following phenomenon observed in~\cite{Newman}: when the agents use ordering by contribution, they have more co-authors than when using alphabetical ordering.
+We consider the setting in which every agent has a budget consisting of heavy coins and light coins.
+The light coins represent very little effort, such as ``cheap talk'', but can contribute to improving the quality of a paper.
 Allowing for cheap talk results in a much higher number of collaborations.

-\begin{proposition}~ Consider an academic game with discrete budgets, where each player has several big and small coins, of sizes $1$ and $\varepsilon$, respectively, where $0 < \varepsilon \ll 1$, and the conference tier is $1$.
-The small coins represent ``cheap talk'', and we assume that each player has more big coins than small coins.
-Then when $\phi > \max \left(\frac{2^r}{2^r + (1+\varepsilon)^r}, \frac{1}{(1+\varepsilon)^r}\right)$, every pairwise stable equilibrium solves the maximum number of projects and the average number of collaborators per player is the highest possible. \end{proposition}
+\begin{theorem}~ Consider an academic game with discrete budgets, where each agent has several heavy and light coins, of sizes $1$ and $\varepsilon$, respectively, such that $0 < \varepsilon \ll 1$.
+Moreover, the conference tier is $1$ and each agent has more heavy coins than light coins.